chrisbristow/Uhoh/README.md

 Point your browser to the UI web server (http://server_host:7777/).

+Servers use UDP broadcast to indicate their presence to Clients.
+However, for environments which don't support UDP broadcast (eg. AWS), Clients can be provided with a comma-separated list of Server IP addresses in addition to the UDP port.
+For example, to start a Client in a system with two Servers at 172.31.11.1 and 172.31.11.2 use:

+java -cp uhoh.jar com.uhoh.Client 8888 172.31.11.1,172.31.11.2

+(Note that the Client will always requests its configuration from the first IP address given.)

 Creating a Client Configuration File.
 -------------------------------------
 The example_client_config file provided with the base install of Uhoh contains detailed notes on how the different